volksman/pinax-notifications/README.md

 ### Optional Notification Support

-In case you want to use `pinax-notification` in your reusable app, you can wrap the import of `pinax-notification` in a conditional clause that tests if it's installed before sending a notice.
+In case you want to use `pinax-notifications` in your reusable app, you can wrap the import of `pinax-notifications` in a conditional clause that tests if it's installed before sending a notice.
 As a result your app or project still functions without notification.